 Micro Center (In-Store)

-- Pros: No scalping, expert staff, immediate availability
+- Pros: No scalping, knowledgeable staff, immediate availability

 International Options: